qmk/qmk_firmware/keyboards/ducky/one2mini/keymaps/default/readme.md

-# The default keymap for one2mini (ISO - ANSI to follow)
+# The default keymap for one2mini (ISO & ANSI combined)